RoboticSwarmControl/SwarmControlRedux/DEPLOYING.md

 # Local install

 You'll need a Postgres console and an administrator account.
+For Mac OS, the [postgresapp](http://postgresapp.com/) works.

 Create a swarm control database, a user, and privileges for that user on the database.